hamsando/node-red-contrib-stoptimer-varidelay/README.md

 ----------------------------------------

 __General usage__
 Sends the msg through the first output after the set timer duration.
-If a new msg is received before the timer has ended, it will replace the existing msg and the timer will be restarted, unless the new msg has a payload of stop or STOP, in which case it will stop the timer.
+If a new msg is received before the timer has ended, it will replace the existing msg and the timer will be restarted, unless the new msg has a payload of 'stop' or 'STOP', in which case it will stop the timer.
 The second output allows you to send an additional payload of a number, string or boolean.
-If the timer is stopped, the second output will automatically send a payload of stopped.
+If the timer is stopped, the second and third output will automatically send a payload of 'stopped'.
 The third output will send the time remaining, in HH:MM:SS format as time ticks away.
 The status below the node as well as the third output can be configured to update:

 * Never(default)
 * Every Second